rfshelley/Documentation/device-type-developers-guide/parse.rst

         return result
     }

-Our ``parse()`` method inspects the passed-in description, and creates an event with name "switch" and a value of "on" or "off".
+Our ``parse()`` method inspects the passed-in description, and creates an Event with name "switch" and a value of "on" or "off".
-It then returns the created event, where the SmartThings platform will handle firing the event and notifying any SmartApps subscribed to that event.
+It then returns the created Event, where the SmartThings platform will handle firing the Event and notifying any SmartApps subscribed to that Event.

 ----